Dr Mukulika Banerjee learns about the processes involved in an Indian general election.

 BBC Radio 5 live

-Stuart Ellis wakes you with news and the weekend's events on BBC Radio Stoke.
+Stuart Ellis and Jodie Looker with the news, and the weekend's events on BBC Radio Stoke.

 BBC Radio Stoke

 Simon Parkin from the broom cupboard with the best way to start your weekend.

 Join BBC Newcastle for all the local news and sport for your Saturday morning.

 With the biggest and brightest weekend wake up for Sussex.